chbch/chbch.github.io/childrens.md

 Special events are held throughout the year.
 These include sleepovers, field trips, bake sales, day camp, and a week-long summer camp at Alto Frio Baptist Encampment.

-## Royal Ambassadors

-Similar to the GA's, the RA's focus on missions, training young men to be ambassadors for Christ in all aspects of their lives.

-When in session, the RA's meet on Wednesday nights from 6:30pm - 7:30pm on the second floor of the Education Building.
-Boys 1st-6th grade are welcome.
-This program is free.

-RA's have the option of participating in a week-long summer camp.

 ## American Heritage Girls

 American Heritage Girls (AHG) is a national organization with a vision to help parents raise women of integrity.
 The program emphasizes leadership, service, character development, outdoor opportunities, social events, and life skill mastery.
 Girls ages 5 to 18 are welcome to join anytime throughout the year.
 There are costs involved with this program.
 For more information, visit the troop website: [ahgtx0334.trooptrack.com](https://ahgtx0334.trooptrack.com/)

 ## Trail Life

-Trail Life is a newly formed national organization with a mission to help young men walk worthy and live lives dedicated to purity, service, stewardship, and integrity.
+Trail Life is a national organization with a mission to help young men walk worthy and live lives dedicated to purity, service, stewardship, and integrity.
 The troop hopes to offer a number of outdoor events throughout the year.
 Boys ages 5 to 18 may join anytime.
 There are costs involved with this program.